 The Frances Perkins Tuition Scholarship covers the cost of tuition for incoming Frances Perkins students.
 The tuition scholarship is limited to 128 credits, including any credits transferred in.
 If additional credits are transferred in after the initial awarding of the scholarship, this will be factored into the student’s remaining eligibility.
-Students living on campus are expected to take16 credits per semester.
+Students living on campus are expected to enroll in 16 credits per semester.
 Students who live off campus must take a minimum of 8 credits.
 Students do not need to apply for need-based financial aid to be considered for or to renew the scholarship.

 Scholarship Renewal and Satisfactory Academic Progress:

 The scholarship is renewed automatically in subsequent years provided the student maintains satisfactory academic progress (SAP) as defined by Mount Holyoke College.
 Students who earn 16 credits per semester with a grade point average of 2.0 or higher generally maintain SAP.

 Students who are placed on probation will receive the scholarship for one semester of probation.
 If the student continues on academic probation for a subsequent semester, the scholarship will be cancelled for that semester and all subsequent periods of enrollment.
 In the rare case where a student is suspended for academic reasons, she will be ineligible for the scholarship upon her return.
 She will be eligible to apply for need-based funding from the College up to the funding limitations.

 Medical Leave Policy: